Mississauga: Emergency services

 Peel Regional Police provide policing within the city of Mississauga and airport.
 In addition, the Ontario Provincial Police have a Port Credit detachment in the city for patrolling provincial highways.
 Mississauga Fire and Emergency Services provide fire fighting services and Peel Regional Paramedic Services provides emergency medical services.
 Toronto Pearson also has its own fire department with two halls that service calls within the airport grounds.

 Healthcare

 The city's two main hospitals—Credit Valley Hospital and Mississauga Hospital—were amalgamated into the Trillium Health Partners hospital group in December 2011.
 The health system and the administration for students in Mississauga was the property of the Peel District School Board Health Centre and the health support for citizens in Mississauga was the property of Peel Health Centre.
 The eastern part of Mississauga was the property of Pearson Health (Greater Toronto Area Health Department).

 Education

-Mississauga is the home to the University of Toronto Mississauga, one of three campuses of the University of Toronto.
-UTM has an enrollment of approximately 13,200 students.
-It is growing at a rate of about 1,000 students per year since 2002, following a major expansion.
-U of T Mississauga has 15 academic departments, 143 programs and 87 areas of study, and includes Institutes for Management and Innovation, and Communication, Culture, Information and Technology.
-The Mississauga Academy of Medicine is located on campus in the Terrence Donnelly Health Sciences Complex.
-The campus employs over 2,000 full- and part-time employees (including 800 permanent faculty and staff), and has more than 47,000 alumni, including astronaut Dr. Roberta Bondar, filmmaker Richie Mehta, actor Zaib Shaikh and writer/poet Dionne Brand.
-The $35-million Innovation Complex, which opened in September 2014, houses the Institute for Management and Innovation, a new model for business education combining management studies with key industry sectors, and the first phase of the multi-phase North Building reconstruction, known as Deerfield Hall, opened in September 2014.